fleximeter/pctheory/docs/transformations.rst

 .. py:class:: UTO

     Represents an unordered tone operator.
-This is a bijective mapping A -> B. Originally called a "twelve-tone operator" or "TTO" by Morris, it has been renamed here because this class is also used with mod 24 sets.
+This is a bijective mapping A -> B.
+    Originally called a "twelve-tone operator" or "TTO" by Morris, it has been renamed here because this class is also used with mod 24 sets.
-    Objects of this class are subscriptable.
-[0] is the index of transposition.
-[1] is the multiplier.
     Multiplication is performed first, then transposition.
+    These operators can be used with pcsets or pcsegs.

     .. py.property:: T